Skip to content

 finish() yes yes Transitions to state \(\begin{cases}{c}^{n-1}_{\text{available}} &\text{if } n > 0 \\\text{finished} &\text{if } n = 0\end{cases}\)

-registerFunctionDetails() yes no Store function information in context \({c}^{n}\)
+registerFunctionDetails() yes yes Store function information in context \({c}^{n}\)

 getFunctionDetails() yes yes -